Xastir/Xastir/README.md

    http://xastir.org and click on "XASTIR MAILING LISTS" (in the "Resources" section near the bottom) to subscribe.

-        ### DO NOT SEND FRANK EMAIL ABOUT XASTIR ###

-   Frank is no longer developing the Xastir code and has not participated in Xastir development for many years, so don't bother searching him out and emailing him.
-If you have a serious problem, open an issue on Github.
-You may also try posting to the xastir mailing list.

    Please, before posting to this list, see what things are like, and when you do post, read over your post for readability, spelling, and grammar mistakes.
 Obviously,